 Visiting the Durbanville wine farms is a great Cape Town day trip.
 Though just a half hour drive from the heart of the Mother City, the Durbanville Wine Valley feels like a world away.

 Though we loved the sunsets at both of these prime spots, we experienced one of our favorite Cape Town sunsets in nearby Durbanville.
 We found the view of Table Mountain, Signal Hill and Lion’s Head against the fiery sky to be extraordinary.
-Plus, drinking wine sundowners while we watched the sky’s color explosion made the experience all the more memorable.
+Plus, drinking wine sundowners while watching the sky change colors made the experience all the more memorable.

 Though better known for sheep farming and wheat production, Durbanville is part of South Africa’s new designation “Wine of Origin Cape Town” along with Constantia, Hout Bay and Philadelphia.
 A total of 30 wineries populate this new Cape Town wine district including the 12 official Durbanville wine farms.

 Thanks to favorable weather conditions marked by hot temperatures and cooling winds, the Durbanville wine farms produce surprisingly good wines.
 While in Durbanville, we uncovered high quality, low-cost wine prevalent on the Western Cape.

 Families can picnic on Durbanville’s rolling hills, soaking up sun on long summer days.
 Food travelers are more likely to skip the picnic option and instead visit one or more Durbanville wine farms for the opportunity to taste local wine and food.

 Day Trip To The Durbanville Wine Farms